Clinician helping a patient review blood pressure readings

 This is one of the most important — and least talked about — aspects of BP management.
 Many common medications, supplements, and even foods can interact with blood pressure drugs.

-Common OTC interactions
+1. Common OTC interactions

-Painkillers (NSAIDs): Ibuprofen (Brufen, Nurofen), Diclofenac (Voltaren, Cataflam), and Naproxen can raise blood pressure and reduce the effectiveness of ACE inhibitors, ARBs, and diuretics.
+• Painkillers (NSAIDs): Ibuprofen (Brufen, Nurofen), Diclofenac (Voltaren, Cataflam), and Naproxen can raise blood pressure and reduce the effectiveness of ACE inhibitors, ARBs, and diuretics.
 If you need pain relief while on BP medication, paracetamol (acetaminophen) is generally safer.
 Always ask a pharmacist before taking any painkiller.

-Cold and flu medications: Many contain decongestants like pseudoephedrine, which can raise blood pressure significantly.
+• Cold and flu medications: Many contain decongestants like pseudoephedrine, which can raise blood pressure significantly.
 Check with a pharmacist before buying any cold remedy.

-Food interactions
+2. Food interactions

-High-sodium foods: This is the most common interaction.
+• High-sodium foods: This is the most common interaction.
 Many Nigerian staples — seasoning cubes, stockfish, dried fish, canned foods, and restaurant meals — can contain high levels of sodium.
 Sodium opposes the effect of most BP medications.

-Alcohol: Alcohol can affect how your BP medication works.
+• Alcohol: Alcohol can affect how your BP medication works.
 Moderate consumption (one drink per day for women, two for men) is generally acceptable for most people, but heavy drinking can raise blood pressure and reduce the effectiveness of your medication.

-When to ask a pharmacist
+3. When to ask a pharmacist

 Can I Stop My Blood Pressure Medication If My Reading Is Normal?

-Why normal readings do not mean you are cured
+Why normal readings don't mean you're cured

 Most high blood pressure has no single cure.
-What is happening is that your medication is doing its job — keeping your blood pressure in a healthy range.
+What's happening is that your medication is doing its job — keeping your blood pressure in a healthy range.
 If you stop the medication, your blood pressure will likely return to its previous level over days or weeks.
+Studies from the Nigerian Hypertension Society show that many patients with chronic hypertension stop their medication once their readings improve, leading to rebound hypertension and an increased risk of stroke or heart attack.

 Can your doctor reduce your medication?

 Yes, sometimes.
-If you have made significant lifestyle changes — lost weight, improved your diet, started exercising regularly, reduced stress — your doctor may be able to lower your dose or reduce the number of medications you take.
+If you've made significant lifestyle changes — lost weight, improved your diet, started exercising regularly, reduced stress — your doctor may be able to lower your dose or reduce the number of medications you take.
 But this is a decision your doctor makes, not something you do on your own.

 What about a single normal reading?